 Singapore targets 2040 to remove all internal combustion engine cars.
 Singapore wants to get rid of all cars with internal combustion engines by the year 2040.
 They are already putting EV charging points in the parking lots of all new buildings.

-The Singaporean government wants all new structures with parking lots to be required to install electric vehicle (EV) charging points in at least 1% of their total parking spaces for cars and motorcycles and enough electrical load to support EV charging for 15% of the total parking spaces.
+The Singaporean government wants all new structures with parking lots to be required to install EV charging points.
+This is in at least 1% of their total parking spaces for cars and motorcycles.
+It will also support enough electrical load to support EV charging for 15% of the total parking spaces.

 Singapore wants to get rid of all cars with internal combustion engines (ICE) by 2040.
 By then, most of the country’s vehicle fleet will be battery-powered electric cars.

 In the first five months of 2022, new electric car registrations accounted for 8.4% of all new automobile registrations, increasing at a rate that was more than twice that of the previous year and more than 20 times that of 2020.

 Despite this, 97% of vehicles still run on fossil fuels.
 The government has said that there is a strong push to pass laws to regulate EV charging.
 This is even though the sector and the use of electric vehicles (EVs) in Singapore are still young.

 Singapore targets 2040 to remove all internal combustion engine cars from the streets

 The government is also considering amending the legislation to reduce the threshold for such motions to succeed.
 This makes it simpler for EV charging to be installed in existing strata-titled structures like condominiums.
 Some condo residents have not been able to approve resolutions to build EV charging stations.
 This is even though the majority of homeowners favor the decision.